BalasuryaMCA2023/pocman/README.md

 # Future Improvement

-currently, for positions X and Y only two directions future improvements are multiple different using Javascript another language
+currently, for positions X and Y only two directions future improvements are multiple directions automatically using Javascript are another language in the future's